Update: All section updated with Q1 2022 sales figures and latest market cap values.

 Tesla laid the foundations early.
 The Model 3 sedan went on sale in 2017, and the brand inaugurated the first Gigafactory in Sparks, Nevada, which manufactures Tesla batteries and EV components.
 Tesla developed capable powertrains for its S.3.X.Y model range and built a robust supercharger network of more than 30,000 across the United States to make electric cars appealing.
 Tesla installs six new superchargers every week in the U.S. market.

 In the first week of the Model 3’s announcement in 2016, the brand garnered 325,000 reservations.
 Since then, the sky has been the limit.
-Currently, Tesla has three Gigafactories — Giga New York in Buffalo, Giga Shanghai for the Chinese market, and the original Giga Nevada.
-Giga Berlin and Giga Texas are under construction.
-Presently, Tesla cars in Europe are imported from China, and that’s set to change within a few months thanks to the local manufacturing in Berlin.
+Currently, Tesla has give Gigafactories — Giga New York in Buffalo, Giga Shanghai for the Chinese market, and the original Giga Nevada.
+The latest additions are Giga Berlin and Giga Texas.

 Cool features like Ludicrous mode and Autopilot